madhurimarawat/Semester-Notes/README.md

   This folder contains the code for this website:

-  - The `index.html` file serves as the main page.
+  * 🏠 The `index.html` file functions as the main landing page of the website.
-  - The website is user-friendly, featuring an intuitive interface that is easy to navigate.
+  * 🧭 The website features a clean, user-friendly layout with an intuitive interface that is easy to navigate.
-  - Responsive design ensures the website looks great and functions well on all devices and screen sizes.
+  * 📱 The responsive design ensures the website displays correctly and performs well across all devices and screen sizes.
-  - A dropdown menu allows dynamic color changes with options for Autumn, Summer, Rainy, and Winter.
-Upon selection, the website color changes instantly.
-Refreshing the page restores the default color scheme.
+  * 🌈 A dropdown menu allows users to switch between seasonal color themes such as **Autumn**, **Summer**, **Rainy**, and **Winter**.
+Upon selection, the website’s primary color updates instantly, creating a visually engaging experience.
+  * 💾 The selected theme is stored using **LocalStorage**, allowing it to persist across browser sessions.
+The previously chosen theme is automatically applied when the user returns to the site.
+  * 🌓 A **Dark Mode** toggle has been added to enhance accessibility and visual comfort.
+Its state is also saved using **LocalStorage**, ensuring the preference remains active until manually changed.
+  * 🔄 A **"Default"** theme option is available in the dropdown to revert the site’s appearance to its original color scheme.
+  * 📚 A separate **Resources** dropdown in the navigation bar provides convenient access to reference materials and command guides for tools like **Git**, **Hadoop**, and **Astyle**, helping users learn and explore essential technologies.

 </details>

 ### Data Science and Artificial Intelligence Subjects